 Pre-requisite: No pre-requisite but knowledge of immigration law, racial discrimination and human rights, and employment law is recommended.

 - Seminar participation including attendance, active engagement, weekly reflection papers, adding weekly news to the discussion forum and/or tweeting about it

-- Clinical participation including attendance and assisting counsel and clinic organizers Please Note: There will be no physical attendance of the clinic in Fall 2020 because of the pandemic.
+- Clinical participation including attendance and assisting counsel and clinic organizers Please Note: There will be no physical attendance of the clinic because of the pandemic.
 You will be providing assistance to lawyers and organizers through online means.